 Mechelen is one of the cosiest cities in Flanders, and thus by definition a top contender for an interesting Belgian city trip.
-Trot Op! took off on a discovery tour, tried to look beyond just the main attractions and returned with nine travel tips for your next weekend in Mechelen.
+Trot Op! took off on a discovery tour, tried to look beyond just the main attractions and returned with nine travel tips for your next holiday weekend.

 If you found yourself in Mechelen about thirty years ago, you were either the RSC Anderlecht manager trying to buy the whole local football team, or a commuter on his way to Brussels who could just make out the name of the train station while whizzing by.
-Mechelen wasn’t exactly a tourist hotspot back in the day, but luckily times do change once in a while.
+Mechelen wasn’t exactly a tourist hotspot back in the day, but luckily times do change.
 Throughout the past twenty years the whole city got an incredible upgrade.
-The main sights were given a thorough facelift, abandoned buildings were repurposed, the mayor’s hair got ironed on regular intervals, and a lot of green space and water was added to the centre.
+The main sights were given a thorough face-lift, abandoned buildings were repurposed, Mayor Bart Somers’ hair got ironed on regular intervals, and a lot of green space and water was added to the old town.
 Mechelen underwent a metamorphosis almost unheard of in Belgium, and is now a versatile destination able to compete with the other Flemish art cities Antwerp, Ghent, Leuven and Bruges.
-It felt like the perfect place for my next city trip, so I booked one earlier this summer.
-It would have been quite a short post if I hadn’t.
+It felt like the perfect place for my next city trip, so I booked one this summer.
+It would have made quite a short article if I hadn’t.

-What to do in Mechelen: nine tips for a surprising city trip
+What to do in Mechelen: 9 tips for a surprising city trip

-Mechelen is much more than just a cosy provincial town.
+Mechelen is more than just a cosy provincial town.
 It was already important in the middle ages.
 As the official seat of the archbishop since God knows when, the centre is filled to the brim with beautiful churches, beguinages and refuges.
-Under Margaretha of Austria – who was born in Brussels by the way: why u always lyin’ Marge? – Mechelen actually became the capital of what was then called the Netherlands.
-They only held on to this title for 23 years, but hey: at least it happened.
-All of this makes for quite some history to discover, but it doesn’t stop there.
+Under Margaretha of Austria – who was born in Brussels by the way, the lying harlot – Mechelen actually became the capital of what was then called the Netherlands.
+They only held on to this title for 23 years, but at least it happened.
+It doesn’t take a genius to see there is quite some history to discover in Mechelen, but it doesn’t end there.
 Once you’ve seen the main sights, there are lots of smaller spots to seek out.
 Spots you’d walk right past if you hadn’t read this – sometimes called incredible, mainly by me – very blog.
 Don’t worry though: I looked all of them up for you, free of charge.
-You’re welcome. <3
+You’re welcome. ♥

 1. Look at the Atomium from Saint-Rumbold’s Cathedral

-Did you know you can climb the tower of Saint-Rumbold’s Cathedral in Mechelen?
-You’ll have to get up more than five hundred narrow stairs to do so though, so not being morbidly obese or almost dead might be a good idea.
-On your way up, you’ll be able to marvel at the big bronze tower bells, and if you’re lucky you might even see the carillon player at work – Mechelen is home to the biggest carillon school on the planet.
+Did you know you can climb the tower of Mechelen’s Saint-Rumbold’s Cathedral?
+You’ll have to get up more than five hundred narrow stairs though, so not being morbidly obese or on death’s doorstep might be a good idea.
+On your way up, you’ll be able to marvel at the tower bells, and if you’re lucky you might even see the carillon player at work – Mechelen is home to the biggest carillon school on the planet.
 If you’re extremely lucky, you might even be allowed to play a tune yourself.
-On an event in February for example, I made the whole town enjoy my soul-shatteringly horrid version of Beethoven’s fifth – for which I give my sincere apologies.
+This is how I made the whole town enjoy my soul-shattering version of Beethoven’s fifth on an event in February – for which I give my sincere apologies.
 Once you make it to the top, you’ll enjoy a marvelous view over the city from a glass skywalk.
-On sunny days you can look all the way to Brussels to spot the Atomium gleaming in the distance.
+On sunny days you can look all the way to Brussels and spot the Atomium gleaming in the distance.
 Or you can look north and enjoy the – objectively of course way prettier – cathedral of my hometown Antwerp.
 I believe another round of apologies is due. 😉

 2. T’Ile Malines: a well hidden summer bar

-Because this July we all decided to get corona again, this article was left hanging in promotional purgatory for almost two months.
-Therefor I thought this hidden little gem was already closed for the season, but luckily it’s still open for business until 27 September.
 T’Ile Malines is my favourite discovery in Mechelen and lies hidden behind an industrial area at the point where the river Dijle splits to flow around the city.
-It’s a summer bar housed in an old lockkeeper’s house, and despite the industrial location it’s completely surrounded by nature.
+It’s a summer bar located in an old lockkeeper’s house, and despite the industrial backdrop it’s completely surrounded by nature.
 This season they’re doing everything they can to stay infection free, which is why everyone is chilling in beach chairs outside.
-You can sip cocktails here among the reeds and the chirping crickets, on a fairy tale location full of colourful lights, far away from the rest of this mad mad world, while the sound of the flowing water lulls you to sleep.
-Lovely place to end your day: remember it for the hopefully corona-free summer of 2021 as well. www.tilemalines.be
+You can sip cocktails here among the reeds and the chirping crickets, on a colourfully lit fairy tale location far away from the rest of this mad mad world, while the sound of the flowing water lulls you to sleep.
+Lovely place to end your day: remember it for the hopefully corona-free summer of 2021. www.tilemalines.be

 3. Kazerne Dossin and Hof van Busleyden: two top museums

 Mechelen’s two best museums are found in two of its most eye-catching buildings.
 Hof van Busleyden is a beautiful city palace, showcasing the local history through an interactive tour and a rich art collection.
 Kazerne Dossin is housed in an imposing grey cube, and tells the heartrending story of the thousands of Jews, Roma and Sinti who were transported to the German death camps from here.
-In meticulous detail and through all possible means, the museum explains how hate grows, derails and eventually kills.
-It’s very disturbing to see how much the language of those days resembles the terms used in certain political circles today.
+In meticulous detail and through all possible audiovisual means, the museum explains how hate grows, explodes and eventually kills.
+It’s very disturbing to see how much the language of those days – the museum is full of shocking historical newspaper clippings and pamphlets – resembles the terms bubbling up from certain political circles today.
 Both are must visits for every city trip to Mechelen.

 4. Hidden and less hidden parks in Mechelen

-Mechelen has so many pleasant city gardens and parks it should make all Antwerp residents teeming with jealousy.
+Mechelen has so many pleasant city gardens and parks it makes this Antwerp resident teem with jealousy.
 Oh!
 Tuin, Sinte-Mettetuin, Kruidtuin, Rik Wouterstuin and the beautiful garden of the Archbishop’s Palace can all be found in the city centre just a few minutes away from each other.
 The huge Vrijbroekpark can be visited right outside the historic centre.
 Here you can enjoy a beautiful rose garden, a huge fishing pond and until 30 September a whole discovery tour focused on Alice in Wonderland.
 If you want to visit every park in Mechelen it will take you the whole day, and this is without even getting to the top notch Planckendael Zoo.
 Don’t like parks?
 Well, you can walk on the actual river as well via the wooden Dijlepad.
 Just don’t bring your car, like this absolute genius did. www.mechelen.be/parken-en-tuinen

 5. Mechelen Muurt: walk past some impressive street art

-6. Nostalgia for mom and dad in Mechelen’s Toy Museum
+6. Mechelen’s Toy Museum: Nostalgia for mom and dad

 7. De Vleeshalle: a food court done right

 Up until somewhere last year, Antwerp had a nice food court of its own in the old post office at Groenplaats.
 Sadly, the city thought it a better idea to jam another discount supermarket in there – watch that one draw the tourist crowds – so we are currently back to square one.
 Mechelen did much better.
-Its old meat hall in the city centre was turned from an event space into a wonderful and very popular food court, like the ones you’ll find in Scandinavia.
+Its old meat hall was turned from an event space into a wonderful and very popular food court like the ones you’ll find in Scandinavia.
 Here, you can get the whole world on your plate, and in the central bar you can order the local Belgian whisky from Brewery Het Anker.
-And if that one doesn’t wake you up, you have to see a doctor. www.devleeshalle.be
+And if that one doesn’t wake you up, it’s time to see a doctor. www.devleeshalle.be

 8. Het Predikheren: a library with standing

 De Vleeshalle isn’t the only old building that was given a new purpose.
 Het Predikheren was originally a cloister, and then served as a shelter home for old paupers and a military barracks.
 The last fifty years though, it exclusively served as a guano-filled, crumbling dump full of bats, which quickly became the biggest urban sore in the whole city.
 Luckily things once again changed for the better.
-Last year, the new city library was opened in the completely renovated building, and it must be one of the most beautiful in the country.
-On the ground floor, all the original vaults and arches are still intact and the attic where the children books are kept, is an atmospheric place full of wooden beams.
-This must be one of the most magical places for a ten year old to start his first Harry Potter novel, without having to actually move to Hogwarts.
+Last year, the new city library was opened in the now completely renovated building, and it is one of the most beautiful in the country.
+On the ground floor, all the original vaults and arches are still intact, and the attic where the children books are kept, is now an atmospheric place full of wooden beams.
+This must be one of the most magical places for a ten year old to start his first Harry Potter novel, short of actually having to move to Hogwarts.
 The library, Barbib and its restaurant Tinèlle can be visited freely.